 When you create new content or make updates, it can take a while for search engines to notice changes made to your site.
 But by using the free search tools offered by Google and Bing, you can speed up the crawling process.

 Step 13.
-Check your Favicon
+Ensure Your Favicon Displays Properly

 Your favicon is the small icon that represents your brand that is typically seen in a browser’s address bar, in a bookmark list, etc. Favicons do not directly impact rankings, but they may influence click-through rates (CTR).
 Google displays favicons on both mobile and desktop search.